 Like most mothers, I worry about my kids.
-With the first positive pregnancy test, I began to worry about whether I could raise decent humans, despite having little to no training other than having become a basically decent human myself.
+With the first positive pregnancy test, I my parenting worries began: Could I raise decent humans, despite having little to no training other than having become a basically decent human myself?
 Never mind that a multitude of factors outside my control play into my kids’ development—I still feel responsible for how they turn out.

 When my kids were little, I felt certain it had to get easier.
 How could I possibly sustain that level of work and worry for 18 years?
 Now that I have a teen and a tween, it’s different, but it’s not any easier.
 (And I’m beginning to suspect it doesn’t get easier when they reach 18, either.)
 My worries about how my kids will turn out and whether I’m a good-enough mom haven’t gone away.